Members' Research Service By / November 22, 2022

 © weerapat1003 / Adobe Stock

 An independent media is a pillar of democracy and an important part of the economy, helping to shape public opinion and hold those in power to account.
-In recent years, however, there have been increasingly worrying trends across the European Union (EU), as documented in the annual rule of law reports by the European Commission and other tools such as the Media Pluralism Monitor.
+In recent years, however, there have been increasingly worrying trends across the EU, as documented in the annual rule of law reports by the European Commission, and by other tools such as the Media Pluralism Monitor.

-Published on 16 September 2022, the European media freedom act (EMFA) proposes a new set of rules to promote media pluralism and independence across the EU, and would amend the Audiovisual Media Services Directive.
+The European Media Freedom Act introduces a new set of rules to promote media pluralism and independence across the EU.
 The aim is to prevent political interference in editorial decisions and ensure transparency of media ownership.
-The proposed act seeks to protect journalists from having to disclose their sources and from the use of spyware against them.
+The act seeks to protect journalists from having to disclose their sources and from the use of spyware against them.
 It also sets requirements for audience measurement systems and transparent allocation of state advertising.
-Media content would be better protected against online content removal, and a new European board for media services would be established.
+Media content should be better protected against online content removal, and a new European board for media services will be established.

 Proposal for a regulation of the European Parliament and of the Council establishing a common framework for media services in the internal market (European Media Freedom Act) and amending Directive 2010/13/EU